RohaanA/RohaanA/README.md

 <p align="left"> <a href="https://twitter.com/rohaan_tw" target="blank"><img src="https://img.shields.io/twitter/follow/rohaan_tw?logo=twitter&style=for-the-badge" alt="rohaan_tw" /></a> </p>

-- 🔭 I’m currently working on **implementing MapReduce using OpenMPI**
+- 🔭 I’m currently working on **reconstruction of Tennis in 3 Dimensions!**

 - 🌱 I’m currently learning **about new technologies, especially the software methodologies (Agile, Scrum) that are followed in the industry.**